chitra-cp/road-obstacle-navigation-assistance/README.md

-# Road Obstacle Detection and Navigation Assistance using YOLOv8
+# Road Obstacle Detection and Navigation Assistance using Deep Learning

 This project implements a real-time **road obstacle detection and navigation assistance system** using the **YOLOv8 object detection model**.
 It includes automated voice alerts suggesting left/right navigation based on obstacle type, position, and proximity.
 The system supports preprocessing, training, evaluation, and full video/image testing.